Resolving Speed and Encoding Bottlenecks in Fast Heteromeric Self-Assembly: Discussion

 In conclusion, our toy model offers a unifying framework that helps simultaneously explain the high assembly speed, the small number of pathways, and the need for many assembly factors in large heteromeric protein complexes.

-{\bf Future perspectives.} We now review some possible extensions of our toy model.
-The core assumption behind our model is cooperative monomer binding: just as a component with two bonds has twice the binding energy under energetic discrimination, its kinetic barrier doubles under kinetic discrimination.
+{\bf Model extensions.} We now review some possible extensions of our toy model.
+The core assumption behind our model is cooperative monomer binding: just as a component with two bonds has twice the binding energy under energetic discrimination, its kinetic barrier shrinks twice under kinetic discrimination.
 Extensions could explore more general dependencies of binding acceleration on the number of bonds.
-In the SI Sec.~\ref{sec.SI-Growth}, we in fact discus the case of saturation in binding acceleration.
+In the~\cite{SM} Sec.~\ref{sec.SI-Growth}, we in fact discuss the case of saturation in binding acceleration.
 The model further assumes uniform chemical potential and discrimination strength across component species.
-We expect that variations of these quantities will not qualitatively alter the results~\cite{Sartori20}.
-Additional extensions include fully two-dimensional growth~\cite{Murugan_PNAS15,Sartori20}, less constrained off-lattice geometries~\cite{Lenz17}, and more general connectivity patterns.
+We find that small variations of these quantities do not qualitatively alter the main results; see~\cite{SM} Sec.~\ref{sec.SI-Var}.

+Additional extensions include fully two-dimensional growth~\cite{Murugan_PNAS15,Sartori20}, and less constrained off-lattice geometries~\cite{Lenz17}.
+Other important directions include the incorporation of allosteric interactions~\cite{Metson25} beyond the next-nearest interactions considered here, as well as energetic discrimination mechanisms~\cite{Murugan_PNAS15,Bisker18,Sartori20} alongside the kinetic discrimination studied in this work.
+More realistic connectivity patterns [Fig.~\ref{fig:prot_comp}E], as well as component diffusion~\cite{Harmon22} and depletion effects~\cite{Murugan_Nat15} also constitute relevant extensions.
+See extended discussion in~\cite{SM} Sec.~\ref{sec.SI-disc} (and Refs.~\cite{Segel75_effrate,Beck11,Lafontaine21,Lewis00} therein).
+More broadly, an important direction for future work is to determine how the present results extend to more realistic three-dimensional models of large heteromeric complex self-assembly~\cite{Kurisaki22,Perilla15}.

 The catalysis of correct monomer binding events has brought about a new high-speed self-assembly regime.
 Beyond catalysis, other roles of assembly factors, such as proofreading~\cite{Zhu24,Ravasio24,Sartori13}, could be integrated into future models.
 More broadly, insights from biological assembly principles may guide the design of synthetic systems.
-For instance, integrating assembly-factor-like mechanisms into DNA tile assemblies~\cite{Wei12,Evans24,Barish09} could substantially boost both yield and speed.
+For instance, integrating assembly-factor-like mechanisms into DNA tile assemblies~\cite{Wei12,Evans24,Barish09} could substantially boost both yield and speed. \\

 \acknowledgments{This work was partly supported by a laCaixa Foundation grant (LCF/BQ/PI21/11830032) and core funding from the Gulbenkian Foundation.}

 \widetext

 \makeatletter {S\arabic{section}} {S\arabic{equation}} {S\arabic{figure}} {S\arabic{figure}}